 It's often tempting to leave gift aid reclaim to a volunteer.
 We've found that this can lead to missing documents, missed or incorrect reclaims, and money lost to the charity.

-Whitehill are accepted agents for charities to reclaim Gift Aid; this means that we can oversee the process of monitoring declarations, compiling donations and reclaiming the associated Gift Aid using HMRC's online systems.
+Whitehill are able to reclaim Gift Aid on behalf of charities; this means that we can oversee the process of monitoring declarations, compiling donations and reclaiming the associated Gift Aid using HMRC's online systems.
 We can also deal with queries on behalf of a charity, and ensure you get the best value from the donations your supporters make.
 We'll generally seek to integrate the Gift Aid reclaim process with your bookkeeping, and have a bespoke App which integrates with the UK's leading cloud accounting system, Quickbooks Online to ensure the process is as fast and error-free as possible.

 Some of the benefits of using Whitehill to support your charity are;